pebreo/pebreo.github.io/endgame/partX-why.md

 todo: segway to vals framework - all needs met all the way up to planet of innovators

 ## Blending Social and Monetary Currency: A Richer Perspective
-TODO: add vals framework graphic and explain & rewrite below
+TODO: explain & rewrite below

 Imagine a world where wealth wasn't just measured in dollars and cents, but also in the richness of experiences and connections.
 Money undoubtedly simplifies transactions, acting as a common language of value.
 But what about the value of that first laugh with your grandchild, or the satisfaction of conquering a challenging climb with friends?